5 Sign Your Bird Needs a Nail Trim

 Mostly, every bird cherishes its digits more than toys.
 This is obvious in their eating, standing, and holding onto things.

-These activities and others do not only get difficult for birds, especially the hands-on birds, to carry out when their finger is too shabby; birds won’t call you to take care of it, even bird pets that can.
+These activities and others do not only get difficult for birds, especially the hands-on birds, to carry out when their feet are too shabby; birds won’t call you to take care of it, even bird pets that can.

-Check your bird’s fingers daily and measure with any tape rule to make things easy.
+Check your bird’s fingers daily and measure with a tape measure to make things easy.

 If you don’t have a tape rule, consider buying a white rope and calibrating it yourself.